- 2045 General Chem. I

-The GUI is compiled with Microsoft Visual Studio 2010 and is written in Visual Basic.
+The GUI is compiled with Microsoft Visual Studio 2013 and is written in Visual Basic.
 The GUI program calls FORTRAN 77 subroutines compiled in a DLL.
 The DLL is compiled with a Salford FTN77/Win32 v4.03 compiler (at Silverfrost and include the VBDLL.EXE file in the salford directory).
-This compiler has been used since code writing for SPuDS was started in 1999.
+The slink.exe is dated May 14, 2012 and is from FTN95.
+This is required to be able to compile in Windows 10 64-bit.
+The compiler has been used since code writing for SPuDS was started in 1999.

 Two folders are used in the virtual machine.
 I use C:\Lufaso\salford\ and C:\Lufaso\CodeDLL\.
 The C:\Lufaso\salford\ folder (~18 MB) contains ftn77.exe and associated files (along with some code examples).
 The C:\Lufaso\CodeDLL\ folder (~8 MB) contains the core SPuDS code.
 There are several batch files that are used to simplify the compiling of the code.
 These batch files should to be executed from the command line (start-run-cmd).
 The dll.bat compiles the spuds.dll for use with the GUI.
 The exe.bat compiles the spuds.exe for text version testing in a cmd window.